shelleyloosespatience/WallpaperEngine/README.md

 ---

-## 🎮 Usage
+## Usage?

 1. **Search for Wallpapers**
-   - Enter tags in the search bar
+   - Enter tags in the search bar of the main page
-   - Use the source filter buttons to search specific providers
+   - Use the source filter buttons to search specific providers (use ALL recommended, or wplflare for 4k ones)
    - Add exclude tags to filter out unwanted content

 2. **Preview & Set Wallpaper**